taxjar/taxjar-api-docs/source/guides/php.md

 - **Shipping**: Total amount of shipping for the order.
 - **Sales Tax**: Total amount of sales tax collected.
 - **Line Items**: A nested array of items purchased in the order.
 Includes the product ID, description, and amount of sales tax collected for the line item.

+A successful response will return back the imported order transaction.
+Nifty!

 # Error Handling